ucfopen/Materia-Docs/_developers/wigt-package.md

 # Wigt Package Structure Specfics

-Wigt packages have rigid file structure requirements.
+Wigt packages have rigid file structure requirements so that the installer knows where to find every assets.

 <pre>
 ├── /_score-modules